DTEI Graduate Scholars

 - Are preferred to have experience collaborating with faculty on courses or teaching-related projects, pedagogical training through DTEI and/or discipline-specific teaching programs, and expertise with Canvas.

-Graduate students submitting an individual application need to upload (as part of their application) this supporting letter with a signature from one of the following: (1) Their School’s Associate Dean, (2) Their Graduate Program Director, (3) Their advisor.
+Graduate students submitting an individual application need to upload (as part of their application) this supporting letter with a signature from their faculty advisor/thesis chair.

 Faculty applicants:

-Faculty will be asked whether they have coordinated with any graduate students that they would like to work with, and if they have, to list those graduate students.
+Faculty will be asked to submit a short questionnaire outlining their goals for the summer, whether they have coordinated with any graduate students that they would like to work with, and if they have, to list those graduate students.
 Due to limited funding, faculty-identified graduate students are not guaranteed acceptance into the program.
 All interested graduate students need to complete an application as well (see information above).
 Priority will be given to graduate student/faculty applications coordinated prior to applying, although prior coordination is not required to apply individually.

 (1) Identify the department’s instructional/program goals that need DTEI Graduate Scholar support.